rea1shane/exporter/README.md

 ## Usage

-Exporter framework includes logger (use `log/slog`) and command line argument parser (use `github.com/alecthomas/kingpin/v2`), and already handles all errors in exporter runs.

 Creating your export is very simple:

 1. Create some collectors implement `collector/Collector` and call `collector/RegisterCollector` in their `init` function.
 2. Call the `Run` function to start the exporter.

-Tips:
+Exporter framework includes logger (use `log/slog`) and command line argument parser (use `github.com/alecthomas/kingpin/v2`), and already handles all errors in exporter runs.

+Some tips:

 - `collector.ErrNoData` indicates the collector found no data to collect, but had no other error.
 If necessary, return it in the collector's `Update` method.
 - `metric.TypedDesc` makes easier to build metrics.
 - If you are not using `metric.TypedDesc` to build metrics, you can use `util.AnyToFloat64` to convert the data to `float64`.
 - Find more things in source code...

+### Example

 There is an example in [`_example`](https://github.com/rea1shane/exporter/tree/main/_example).
 It can help you get up to speed with the framework faster.